volxdya/notion/README.md

 <h1>Notion</h1>

 ## Description
+> [!NOTE]
-<p>Application for notes, similar to Kanban, which you can share with your friends, work on them together, see the progress of their completion, write comments, view reporting and much more</p>
+> <p>Application for notes, similar to Kanban, which you can share with your friends, work on them together, see the progress of their completion, write comments, view reporting and much more</p>

 ## Project setup